Reinforcement Learning with Augmented Data: Related work

-Since our focus is on image-based observations, we cover the related work in computer vision.
 Data augmentation in deep learning systems for computer vision can be found as early as LeNet-5 \cite{lecun98gradient}, an early implementation of CNNs on MNIST digit classification.
-In AlexNet \cite{krizhevsky2012} wherein the authors applied CNNs to image classification on ImageNet, data augmentations were used to increase the size of the original dataset by a factor of $2048$ by randomly flipping and cropping $224 \times 224$ patches from the original image.
+In AlexNet \cite{krizhevsky2012} wherein the authors applied CNNs to image classification on ImageNet~\cite{deng2009imagenet}, data augmentations, such as random flip and crop, were used to improve the classification accuracy.
 These data augmentations inject the priors of invariance to translation and reflection, playing a significant role in improving the performance of supervised computer vision systems.
-Recently, new augmentation techniques such as AutoAugment~\cite{cubuk2018autoaugment} and RandAugment~\cite{cubuk2019} have been proposed to further improve the performance of these systems.
+Recently, new augmentation techniques such as AutoAugment~\cite{cubuk2018autoaugment} and RandAugment~\cite{cubuk2019} have been proposed to further improve the performance.
+For unsupervised and semi-supervised learning, several unsupervised data augmentation techniques have been proposed \cite{berthelot2018mixmatch, xie2019consistency,sohn2019fixmatch}.
+In particular, contrastive representation learning approaches~\cite{henaff2019data, chen2020simclr,he2019momentum} with data augmentations have recently dramatically improved the label-efficiency of downstream vision tasks like ImageNet classification.